Standing On a Corner Holding Signs About Rape and Dictatorship is Just Another Day at the Office

 He’s self-representing himself after his lawyer quit.

-He’s mocking the legal and political systems, standing out there day after day trying to bring awareness to his cause.
+He’s mocking the legal and political systems, standing out there day after day after day trying to bring awareness to his cause.

-He’s traveling to DC and NYC with his signs, always keeping the rape one and substituting the Mayor Daley one for others that say “Alberto Gonzales - Outlaw!
-Trial!” or whatever.
+He’s been reported to have been seen in DC and New York City with his signs, always keeping the rape one, but substituting the Mayor Daley sing for another that says “Alberto Gonzales – Outlaw!
+Trial!”

-But the sad thing is that he’s not really helping his cause out there.
+But the saddest thing to me is that he’s not really helping his cause out there.

 He doesn’t acknowledge those reading his signs.

-He doesn’t try to retell the story of whatever drama has driven him to this.
+He doesn’t try to retell his story, doesn’t retell whatever drama has driven him to this.

 He doesn’t ask for donations or pity.